-PHOTO — Flanked by black balloons, the Rev. Kathryn King, pastor of the First Congregational Church of West Haven, leads, from left, Mayor Nancy R. Rossi, former City Council Chairman Nicholas A. Pascale, state Rep. Charles J. Ferraro, R-West Haven, mayoral aide Ruth G. Torres, state Rep. Dorinda Borer, D-West Haven, and City Clerk Deborah Collins in a prayer service Tuesday morning, March 6, for West Haven’s victims of opioid addiction.
+PHOTO — Flanked by black balloons, the Rev. Kathryn King, pastor of the First Congregational Church of West Haven, leads, from left, Mayor Nancy R. Rossi, former City Council Chairman Nicholas A. Pascale, state Rep. Charles J. Ferraro, R-West Haven, mayoral aide Ruth G. Torres, state Rep. Dorinda Borer, D-West Haven, and City Clerk Deborah Collins in a prayer service Tuesday morning, March 6, for city residents who have died of opioid addiction.
 The solemn ceremony, held on the steps of City Hall, marked the city’s observance of Black Balloon Day.
 (City Photo/Michael P. Walsh)

-WEST HAVEN, March 6, 2018 — Flanked by black balloons, a sober reminder of the lives taken by the opioid crisis, the Rev. Kathryn King led Mayor Nancy R. Rossi and city and state officials in a prayer service Tuesday morning, March 6, for West Haven’s victims of drug addiction.
+WEST HAVEN, March 6, 2018 — Flanked by black balloons, a sober reminder of the lives taken by the opioid crisis, the Rev. Kathryn King led Mayor Nancy R. Rossi and city and state officials in a prayer service Tuesday morning, March 6, for West Haven residents who have died of drug addiction.

 During the solemn ceremony, which marked the city’s observance of Black Balloon Day, King, pastor of the First Congregational Church of West Haven, told the group of leaders gathered on the steps of City Hall that the solution to the opioid epidemic is not easy.